carpentries/amy/docs/design/views_hierarchy.md

 ### `ActionManageMixin` (`amy/autoemails/base_views.py`)

+Note: no longer available in the codebase as `autoemails` application was removed.

 This mixin was designed to support triggering actions (from [automated emails](./projects/2019_automated_emails.md) project) by inheriting from it in class-based views, but as it turned out this is never used.
 Its `add` and `remove`